 - But it is the size of the American underground economy we need to examine closely.
 If the 18% figure for 2011 is reasonable, and President Obama added 20643 regulations in his administration, then on that metric alone the regulation index would move at least a conservative 1 point.
 AT LEAST!
-According to the IMF research, this would add to the above 18% shadow economy another conservative 10% which puts the shadow economy at 28% without considering the effect of income tax rates.
+According to the IMF research, this would add to the above 18% shadow economy another conservative 10% which puts the shadow economy at 28% of GDP without considering the effect of income tax rates.
 Evidence points to it being higher than reported in smartasset.com.
 If we wanted to go for accuracy, we might say those 20643 new regulations brings us closer to a 4 point move… meaning it moves 40%?
 I do not even have the nerve to go there but it gives you an idea of HOW conservative our 1 point is.

 - According to the Bradford Tax Institute, ‘’The Obama administration’s American Taxpayer Relief Act of 2012 increased the highest income tax rate to 39.6%.
 The Patient Protection and Affordable Care Act added an additional 3.8% to this making the maximum federal income tax rate 43.4%.”This does not consider the state taxes which are, in some cases, 10% bringing our tax rate to the grand total of 53.4%.